codetower/es6-features/src/content.md

 ## For..of
-New type of iterators with an alternative to the `for..in`.
-It returns the value instead of the `keys`.
+New type of iterator, an alternative to `for..in`.
+It returns the values instead of the `keys`.

 ```javascript
 let list = [4, 5, 6];